 8. Camp Jabulani

 The rich textures and organic elements of Camp Jabulani creates a pleasing balance between design and nature.
-Grass-pressed mud walls, stone floors and thatched roofs mingle with rich woods, crystal glasses and silver service.
+Grass-pressed mud walls, stone floors, and thatched roofs mingle with rich woods, crystal glasses and silver service.

 This standout safari lodge in South Africa is built along the bank of a seasonal stream.
-An open-plan dining room and lounge merges with the wooden deck which lies in the shade of gigantic Leadwood trees.
+An open-plan dining room and lounge merge with the wooden deck, which lies in the shade of gigantic Leadwood trees.
 An impressive suspension bridge connects the living areas with the suites, which lie scattered beyond the river bed.
 Be pampered and entertained in this Relais & Chateaux Luxury Lodge.
 If you have a love of elephants, you must visit this camp.

 9. Kapama River Lodge

-Within the Kapama Private Game Reserve and set to the majestic backdrop of the northern Drakensberg mountains, the 64-suite Kapama River Lodge is located along a bend of the seasonal Kapama River.
-It’s the largest luxury game lodge in the Greater Kruger National Park area, and is stylishly furnished to ensure an unforgettable African safari experience.
+Within the Kapama Private Game Reserve and set to the majestic backdrop of the northern Drakensberg mountains, the 64-suite Kapama River Lodge is located along a bend of the seasonal Kapama River, it’s the largest luxury game lodge in the Greater Kruger National Park area and is stylishly furnished to ensure an unforgettable African safari experience.

 Each suite features a full en-suite bathroom and a terrace from which you can spot animals drinking at the permanent waterhole nearby.
-There is a beautiful swimming pool surrounded by sun loungers which is the perfect place to spot game which roams just outside the perimeter of the camp.
+There is a beautiful swimming pool surrounded by sun loungers which is the perfect place to spot game that roams just outside the perimeter of the camp.